-- Jacobi iterative method can be used to find solutions: - With boundary values fixed, stream function can be calculated for each point in the grid by averaging the value at that point with its four nearest neighbours. - Process continues until the algorithm converges on a solution which stays unchanged by the averaging. - Iterative methods are a very common computational approach used for solving systems of equations
+- Jacobi iterative method can be used to find solutions - With boundary values fixed, stream function can be calculated for each point by averaging value at that point with its four nearest neighbours. - process continues until the algorithm converges on a solution which stays unchanged by the averaging. - iterative methods are a very common computational approach used for solving systems of equations copy psinew back to psi for next iteration